enakhe/AdminPanelOriginal/README.md

 > * Phone number: 09069477106

 ### Brief Desctiption
-> A project to handle a full functionality of user management and role management.
+> A project to handle the full functionality of user management and role management.

 ### Technology Used
 > * C#